-Amid public outcry, Florida city moves Confederate statute
+After public outcry, Florida city moves Confederate statue

 ORLANDO, Fla.
-(AP) — A Confederate statue called “Johnny Reb” is being moved from a Florida park to a cemetery following renewed public outcry that it’s a symbol of racism and white supremacy.
+(AP) — City workers on Tuesday started moving a Confederate statue called “Johnny Reb” from a park in the heart of downtown Orlando, Florida, to a nearby cemetery, following renewed public outcry that it’s a symbol of racism and white supremacy.

-The Orlando Sentinel reports officials from the city of Orlando planned to begin disassembling, moving and reassembling the statue Tuesday.
+The city workers started taking apart the statue that has been in Orlando since 1911.
+Unlike other cities where Confederate statues have been removed, there were no protesters at the site Tuesday morning.
+Police squad cars had closed off access to streets leading to the statue.

-Cassandra Lafser, who’s a spokeswoman for Orlando Mayor Buddy Dyer, said in a statement it will likely take six weeks for the statue to be fully rebuilt and on display.
-Dyer has estimated the cost for moving the statue at $120,000.
+Once the monument is disassembled, a new base will be built for it.
+It will be reassembled and re-erected in a Confederate veterans section of a municipal cemetery not far from where it had stood in Lake Eola Park, city spokeswoman Cassandra Lafser said in a statement.

 Most Read Stories